Date: 19 Jan 1939

 He said that all of the string was of the same type although some was more weathered than others.
 He said that it was all four-ply string, jute.

 He said that the three lots of green cable that he had been given was all similar and appeared to be electron wire.
-He said that in all cases the able was cotton covered and dyed green and that beneath that were was some type of insulating rubber and that each specimen contained eight strands of wire, seven of which were iron and one of which was copper.
-He said that the iron wire ranged from .014 to .015 inches which the copper wire was .019 inches thick.
+He said that in all cases the cable was cotton covered and dyed green and that beneath that were was some type of insulating rubber and that each specimen contained eight strands of wire, seven of which were iron and one of which was copper.
+He said that the iron wire ranged from .014 to .015 inches whilst the copper wire was .019 inches thick.
 He said that attached to each of the lengths of green cable were pieces of tarred string tied with a single knot, the effect of which was to stain the cable with tar in the places where the string had been in contact with the cable by the knot.
 He said that where there were no pieces of tarred string attached, there were clear marks where tarred string had been tied, saying that the marks were at a regular interval of 7 inches each apart.

 The green cable that the insurance inspector had been given by the chemical worker was not an item examined by the analyst for tar etc.